talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 * A multipart PUT request will be outstanding for every pending write.
 * A temporary directory in HDFS will list all known pending requests.

+### Job complete/abort after >1 task failure

+1. All pending data in local dirs need to be identified and deleted
+2. Any/all pending writes to the dest dir need to be enumerated and aborted.

 #### Overall Resilience